KatanaGraph/katana/docs/GraphOperationAPIs.md

 The C++ API for operations contains 4 components:

 1. A `Plan` class that specifies the algorithm and any plan arguments associated with it.
-2. The operation function itself, taking a `PropertyFileGraph*`, functional arguments, and a `Plan`.
+2. The operation function itself, taking a `PropertyGraph*`, functional arguments, and a `Plan`.
-3. Optionally, an `AssertValid`  function, taking a `PropertyFileGraph*`, functional arguments, but no `Plan`.
+3. Optionally, an `AssertValid`  function, taking a `PropertyGraph*`, functional arguments, but no `Plan`.
 4. Optionally, a `Statistics` struct that contains any notable graph wide statistics that can be computed from the result of the operation.
-It has a static `Compute` method taking a `PropertyFileGraph*`, functional arguments, but no `Plan`.
+It has a static `Compute` method taking a `PropertyGraph*`, functional arguments, but no `Plan`.

 All functions return `katana::Result` objects to handle errors.
 In general, the operation will not return any value itself and so will have return type `katana::Results<void>`.